wp-plugins/tag-list-widget/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Correct problem in WordPress 3.3 and higher that resulted in an empty taxonomy dropdown.
+* Remove all uses of PHP short tags.

 = 1.1.1 =
 * Allow empty title in widget options.
 If empty, the `taxonomy_list_widget_title` filter isn't run.